 Thermal imaging works in the dark, or through smoke, but can be fooled by the reflectiveness (emissivity) of a surface.
 Because IR is part of the electromagnetic spectrum, like visible light, it also has similar properties when it encounters lenses or rain.
 For professional use, it pays to read up a bit on understanding thermograms, but you’ll understand the basics when you power-on your thermal camera.
 Depending on the software, you can also take retrospective measurements from the thermal JPEGs.

-A very modestly priced way to get hold of FLIR’s patented MSX technology (which boosts the apparent resolution of even low-end sensors), and take advantage of your phone’s connectivity is the FLIR One.
+A scan of this list shows FLIR’s patented MSX technology (which boosts the apparent resolution of even low-end sensors) isn’t cheap, but taking advantage of your phone’s screen helps take the edge off.

-While the device looks good enough, there are some inelegant design choices, not least the fact that it uses its own battery and has an independent power switch.
-On the plus side, that does mean that it won’t steal too much power from your precious phone battery.
+Both include a timelapse function, limited – and it is limited – by the battery life.
+Weirdly it uses its own battery, and has an independent power switch, though that does mean that it won’t steal too much power from your precious phone battery.
 The knob which you might imagine to be a focus wheel actually adjusts the phone connector’s length to match your phone case thickness.

-In summary, busy contractors will want a power bank at the least, or to look further down this list, but for the average user this will be plenty to get a few shots or clips via the easy-to-use app.
-Your phone’s big touch screen it great for taking touch readings or, with the Flir One Pro, set regions of interest.
+Busy contractors will want a iPhone power bank to keep this running at the least, or to look further down this list, but for the average user this will be plenty to get a few shots or clips via the easy-to-use app.
+Your phone’s big touch screen is great for taking touch readings or, with the Flir One Pro, setting regions of interest.

 This tiny phone add-on provides more resolution and higher sensitivity than the FLIR equivalent (even the Pro one), making it a great choice for contractors, engineers, inspectors looking for that bit more resolution.
 With adjustable focus, the lens can be set on subjects as far as 550m (1,800ft).
 That’s not only handy for outdoor pursuits, but allows you to take full advantage of the relatively high resolution to get sharp thermal images at any distance.